Boat Rentals

 For leisure or fishing, consider a pontoon boat.
 These boats are flat-bottom and ideal for enjoying the sun with friends and family while taking a few dips in the water to cool off.

-However, if you plan to waterski or pull the kids in a raft behind the boat, something more like a jet boat could be your ideal watercraft.
-And if you’re feeling fancy and plan to spend more time on the water than on land, consider a yacht!
+• If you plan to waterski or pull the kids in a raft behind the boat, something more like a jet boat could be your ideal watercraft.

 Determining the best boat for your lake activities can help you find a boat within your budget and stay safe on the water.